About the Fula Flute

 Tuning and Sound Aesthetics

-*when ordering our custom flutes, please specify whether you would like the traditional equidistant scale (if you intend to play African music), or if you would like us to “nudge” the notes to a precise Western scale (if you intend to play with other Western instruments, guitar, piano etc).
-I have several of each, depending on what music and with whom I am playing.
-Also note that the wooden flutes are “as is” in terms of tuning and are usually tuned to the equidistant scale.
+* when ordering our custom flutes, please specify whether you would like the traditional equidistant scale (if you intend to play African music), or if you would like us to “nudge” the notes to a precise Western scale (if you intend to play with other Western instruments, guitar, piano etc).

 About our name